 Import a Financial File

-- Navigate to Accounting Home and under Banking, click Bank Direct Connect.
-The Bank Transactions tab displays.
+- Navigate to Accounting Home and click the Create Entries tab.
+Then, under the Banking menu, click Bank Direct Connect.

 - Click Import File.
 The Financial File Import dialog box displays.

 Note: Only one file at a time can be imported.

 - Upload Files - navigation to the location of the file that you want to import.

 - Drop Files - drag and drop the import into the Select File box.

 - When the file has been uploaded, click Done.

 Note: The spinner might display briefly while the file is verified.

 - When the File Verified message displays, click Next.